 A well-designed porcelain veneer can look incredibly lifelike, instantly rejuvenating the appearance of a tooth and hiding any flaws underneath.
 Sometimes it’s necessary for the dentist to remove a small amount of tooth structure before placing a porcelain veneer, but other times this isn’t necessary.

-It all depends on the size and shape of your teeth to begin with, and the type of veneer chosen by your dentist.
-Conventional veneers are approximately 0.5 mm in thickness, but there are what are called prepless veneers and which are considerably thinner, hence the need for less or no tooth
+It all depends on the size and shape of your teeth, to begin with, and the type of veneer chosen by your dentist.
+Conventional teeth varnishes are approximately 0.5 mm in thickness, but there are what are called prepless veneers and which are considerably thinner, hence the need for less or no tooth

 What Are the Advantages of Choosing Porcelain Veneers?